From: Jeremy M. Kronick and William B.P. Robson

 To: Bill Morneau, Minister of Finance

-Jeremy M. Kronick is Associate Director, Research of the C.D.
+Jeremy M. Kronick is Associate Director, Research at the C.D.
 Howe Institute where William B.P.
 Robson is President and CEO.

 To send a comment or leave feedback, email us at firstname.lastname@example.org.